axr/specification/README.md

 Where to file bug reports
 =========================
-Please [click here](https://github.com/axr/specification/issues/new) to create a new issue.
+Please create a new issue here: https://github.com/axr/specification/issues/new.
 To make the process of fixing bugs easier, developers need to know what causes the problem and also what platform(s) it affects.
 Be as detailed as possible, for example by including code samples or links to related articles.